 - What is a patent?
 Why might someone want to apply for a patent?
 Some people have argued that the process of patenting nearly every development in aviation technology at the beginning of the 20th century, including by the Wright brothers, hindered the advancement of aviation and aeronautical technology worldwide.
 Discuss this viewpoint.

-- While the success of aviation depended on the advancement of engine technology, it could be argued that the success was also because of the development of suitable fuels.
+- While the success of aviation depended on the advancement of engine technology, the success was also because of the development of suitable fuels.
 Discuss this viewpoint.

 - Over the last century, aircraft have been made of wood and fabric, stressed-skin aluminum, and modern composites.
 Make a list or table highlighting the relative merits of each construction material, including factors such as material costs, tooling, manufacturing processes, fatigue resistance, durability, repairability, corrosion resistance, and crashworthiness.